osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/configuration.md

 ## Quick Start

 The following table lists all configurations available for the PI Adapter for Structured Data Files along with their purpose.
-Complete each **Required** configuration to establish a data flow from a Structured Data Files data source to one or more endpoint.
+Complete each **Required** configuration to establish a data flow from a Structured Data Files data source to one or more endpoints.
 Complete them in sequential order.
 Some configurations are optional.

 | Configuration | Description | Required | Optional |
 |--|--|:-:|:-:|